 Ford Motor Co.
-(F), the second-largest U.S. automaker, said its record profit margins are shrinking in North America as buyers downsize from trucks to small cars.
+(F:US), the second-largest U.S. automaker, said its record profit margins are shrinking in North America as buyers downsize from trucks to small cars.

 “We continue to see consumers trading down to smaller vehicles,” Mark Fields, Ford’s president of the Americas, said yesterday at the Barclays Capital 2012 Global Automotive Conference in New York.
 “Less trucks, more small cars and those vehicles have smaller margins.”

 The shift will reduce Ford’s North American margins to 8 percent to 10 percent over time, down from 12 percent in the third quarter, Fields said.
 Ford’s margins have risen as it rolled out new models such as the 2013 Escape SUV, which is commanding $4,200 more per vehicle than the old model, Fields said.
 The redesigned 2013 Fusion is selling on average for $3,700 more than the 2012 model, he said.

 Ford earned $6.47 billion before taxes in North America in 2012’s first nine months, more than it made in the region for all of 2011.
 The region had an operating profit margin of 11.2 percent during the period in an industry where a 5 percent margin is respectable.

 “We have seen a pricing environment that has been fairly reasonable,” Fields said yesterday.
 “But in the fourth quarter, our margins will not be as strong.”

 Ford’s board last month promoted Fields, 51, to chief operating officer effective Dec.
 1, putting him in line to succeed Chief Executive Officer Alan Mulally, 67.
 Fields, a 23- year veteran of the automaker, led a transformation of its North American operations from record losses four years ago to record profits this year.
 Mulally will remain president and CEO through at least 2014.